Who Hires the Home Appraiser?

 What if the appraisal comes in low?

 The buyer and seller may renegotiate, adjust terms, or the deal may not move forward.
+For a full breakdown of options, see what happens when a home doesn’t appraise.

 Is the county property appraiser value the same as market value?